iturdikulov/notes/Ekzyuperi-Malenkij_princz.md

 sr-ease: 290
 ---

-TODO: translate to Russian
+- [ ] translate to Russian

 # Маленький Принц (The Little Prince)

 > The Little Prince (French: Le Petit Prince, pronounced [lə p(ə)ti pʁɛ̃s]) is a novella written and illustrated by French aristocrat, writer, and military pilot Antoine de Saint-Exupéry.
 It was first published in English and French in the United States by Reynal & Hitchcock in April 1943 and was published posthumously in France following liberation; Saint-Exupéry's works had been banned by the Vichy Regime.
 The story follows a young prince who visits various planets, including Earth, and addresses themes of loneliness, friendship, love, and loss.
 Despite its style as a children's book, The Little Prince makes observations about life, adults, and human nature.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/The_Little_Prince)</cite>

-TODO: I need to check original illustrations from book.
+- [ ] I need to check original illustrations from book.

 It was real enjoyment and very emotional book.
 From simplified story author tell us about humans and their bad sides.